Hints of economic reawakening amid mass, civic unrest

 — Cinemark Holdings plans to begin reopening U.S. movie theaters on June 19.
 All theaters have been closed since mid-March and on Wednesday, the movie house chain posted its first quarterly loss since the Great Recession.
 Revenue plunged 24%.

+This while rival AMC warned Wednesday that it may not survive the coronavirus pandemic.

+— The CEO of Delta Air Lines says flights are becoming more full as air travel slowly recovers from a 90% drop in travel.
+Ed Bastian said Wednesday the average flight is 46% to 48% full.
+“That’s the signal to add more flights into the marketplace and add bigger planes,” he said during a webcast with Business Travel News.

 — The beauty chain Regis is working with infectious disease specialists at the University of Minnesota as it prepares to reopen more salons.
-Infectious disease specialists from the school looked at how customers move about in salons and provided recommendations on personal protective equipment and other safety measures.
+Specialists from the school looked at how customers move about in salons and provided recommendations on personal protective equipment and other safety measures.

 There are about 3,000 salons that are operating and Regis expects the majority of its salons will reopen this summer.